buildit/digitalrig-metal-aws/README.md

     * Installs dependencies (JDK, Node, etc)
     * Executes build (download libraries, build, test, lint, package docker image)
     * Pushes the image to the ECR
-  * a CodePipeline pipeline that executes the following:
+  * Two CodePipeline pipelines that do the following:
+    * Build Pipeline
-    * Polls for changes to the branch & "app" S3 buckets
+      * Polls for changes to the branch
       * Executes the CodeBuild
+      * Builds Docker image

+     & "app" S3 buckets
+    * Deploy Pipeline
+      * Listens for recently completed builds and updated application templates in S3
       * Creates/Updates the "app" stack below for the integration environment
-      * This also deploys the built image to the ECS cluster
+      * This also deploys the built Docker image to the ECS cluster
       * Creates/Updates the "app" stack below for the staging environment
       * Creates/Updates an "app" stack change set for the production environment
       * Waits for review/approval
       * Executes the "app" stack change set which creates/updates/deploys for the production environment
   * IAM roles to make it all work
 * An "app" stack: 1 stack per branch per repo per environment - requires "foundation" stack to already exist and ECR repository with built images
   * a ALB target group